Friday, May 30, 2014

 Main Turkish Monument

-The distance between battlefields is quite amazing, and covers some 35km over its entirety.
+The area between battlefields is quite amazing, which covers some 35km over its entirety.
 Hasan, our guide was no lightweight in battle facts and was able to explain the events of the period in quite some detail.
 Hasan also told us that Aussies & Kiwis (surprisingly) make up the majority of foreign visitors to the Battlefields area.
 And yes, we were stopped for a photo op at the request of some local visitors.

 Trenches on 2nd Ridge